steedos/steedos-platform/README.md

 From reporting bugs to proposing improvement suggestions, every contribution is worthy of appreciation and welcome.
 If you are going to modify the code to fix a bug or implement a new function, please create an issue first, so that we can ensure that your work is not wasted.

+See [Development Guide](/CONTRIBUTING) for how to run and build our platform source code.

 ## Licence

 Steedos Platform is licensed under the MIT.
 Everyone can build and distribute steedos apps for free.